Igor-Kuts/Projects/README.md

 - **Machine Learning**

-    - 'backward_propagation_of_error.ipynb.ipynb': Overview of Backpropagation, it's components, principles and importance in training Neural Networks.
+    - 'backward_propagation_of_error.ipynb': Overview of Backpropagation, it's components, principles and importance in training Neural Networks.

 # July 27, 2023